Roma Termini railway station: Overview

-The station has regular train services to all major Italian cities, as well as daily international services to Munich, Geneva, and Vienna.
+The station has regular train services to all major Italian cities, and daily international services to Munich, Geneva, and Vienna.
 150 million passengers use Roma Termini each year and 850 trains run in and out of the station per day.
-With 32 platforms, Roma Termini is the joint largest railway station in Europe, tied with Paris' Gare du Nord and Munich's München Hbf.
+With 32 platforms, Roma Termini is the joint largest railway station in Europe, tied with Paris' Gare du Nord and Munich's Hauptbahnhof.

-Termini is also the main hub for public transports inside Rome.
-Two Rome Metro lines (A and B) intersect at Termini metro station, and a major bus station is located at Piazza dei Cinquecento, the square in front of the station.
-However, the main tram lines of the city cross at Porta Maggiore, some 1500 m east of the station.
+Termini is the main hub for public transport inside Rome.
+Two Rome Metro lines (A and B) intersect at Termini metro station.
+A major bus station is located at Piazza dei Cinquecento, the square in front of the station.
+The main tram lines of the city cross at Porta Maggiore, some 1500 m east of the station.

-On 23 December 2006, the station was dedicated to Pope John Paul II.
+In December 2006, the station was dedicated to Pope John Paul II.

 History

 On 25 February 1863, Pope Pius IX opened the first, temporary Termini Station as the terminus of the Rome–Frascati, Rome–Civitavecchia and Rome-Ceprano lines.

-The first two lines previously had separate stations elsewhere in the city, and, as the third line was under development, the city chose to build one central station, as opposed to the Paris model of having separate terminus stations for each line or each direction.
+The first two lines previously had separate stations elsewhere in Rome.
+As the third line was under development, Rome chose to build one central station, as opposed to the Paris model of having separate terminus stations for each line or each direction.
 The dilapidated Villa Montalto-Peretti, erected in the 16th century by Pope Sixtus V, was chosen as the site for this new station, which was to be called the "Stazione Centrale delle Ferrovie Romane" (Central Station of Roman Railways).

-Construction of the permanent station began in 1868, in the last years of the Papal Temporal Power over the city of Rome, and was completed in 1874 after the Capture of Rome and installing of the government of United Italy.
-It was laid out according to a plan by the architect Salvatore Bianchi.
-The front of this station reached Via Cavour, which means it extended some 200 m deeper into the city than the current station.
+Construction of the permanent station began in 1868, in the last years of the Papal Temporal Power over the city of Rome.
+It was completed in 1874 after the Capture of Rome and installation of the government of United Italy.
+It was laid out to a plan by the architect Salvatore Bianchi.
+The front of this station reached Via Cavour, which extended it some 200 m deeper into the city than the current station.

 In 1937, it was decided to replace the old station, as part of the planning for the 1942 World's Fair, which was never held because of the outbreak of World War II.
-The old station was demolished, and part of the new station was constructed, but in 1943, upon the collapse of the Italian fascist government, works were halted.
-The side structures of the design by Angiolo Mazzoni still form part of the present-day station.
+The old station was demolished.
+Part of the new station was constructed, but in 1943, upon the collapse of the Italian fascist government, works were halted.
+The side structures of the design by Angiolo Mazzoni form part of the present-day station.